pydanny/pydanny.github.com/posts2013/2013-05-10-easy-form-views-controversy.rst

 The problem he is talking about is data besides ``multipart/form-data`` or ``application/x-www-form-urlencoded`` would still end up in the ``request.POST`` dictionary-like attribute.

+Where is the controversy?
+Well, I didn't write a retraction until now.
+Arguably I should have done it earlier.
+However, since I never ran into the edge case, I didn't see the need.
+Yet when it comes down to it, the "Easy Forms" approach has an implicit assumption about the incoming object, which in Python terms is not a good thing.

 Getting bit by the Easy Form Views method
 ====================================================